TheSimpleZ/ServiceBlock/README.md

 -   `Task<T> OnReplace(T resource)`
 -   `Task OnDelete(Guid Id)`

+All read operation events are fired **after** the resource is retrieved from storage.
+The return value will be returned to the caller.

+All write operation events are fired **before** the resource is sent to storage.
+The return value will be the value that's stored.

+#### Using a storage in an event listener

+_TODO_

 ## Deploy API

 The application is meant to be run as a docker container.
 To build the container, simply run: